ItsFelix5/Minestom-fe/.github/README.md

 # What is `Minestom-fe`?
 `Minestom-fe` is a fork of `Minestom/Minestom` with some controversial/breaking changes to suit my own projects better.
 This project was created for improved API simplicity while offering more vanilla features most minigames would use.
+This allows you to spend less time implementing basic things and more time working on the most important thing: your game.
 You are free to use and modify this if you want to.

 # Why Minestom?